Ebonny shares her views on lessening dark spots and uneven skin tone, drawing from past experience and experiences of those she cares for.

 - Finally, remember each person is different and what works for some may not work for everyone.
-Some will see results relatively quickly but do be patient if this is not the case for you and allow approximately 8 weeks to pass before deciding on whether or not a particular remedy is working for you.
+Some will see results relatively quickly but do be patient if this is not the case for you and allow approximately eight weeks to pass before deciding on whether or not a particular remedy is working for you.

 Make no mistake - if your skin has a tendency towards hyperpigmentation, simply fading the dark skin is very unlikely to be a permanent fix.

-- Sunscreen is an essential preventative measure against dark spots and HP - wear it in all seasons and remember, even when you are indoors the sun's rays can still reach you through windows and the like.
+- Sunscreen is an essential preventative measure against dark spots and HP.
+Wear it in all seasons and remember, even when you are indoors the sun's rays can still reach you through windows and the like.
 Make it a habit to wear sunscreen daily, whether you plan to go out or not.

 The simple truth is there is no way to guarantee complete and permanent eradication of hyperpigmentation.
-However, you can help fade it with consistent use of one of the substances detailed above, and apply sunscreen religiously (with make up on top if wanted) to make a discernible and positive difference.
+However, you can help fade it with consistent use of one of the substances detailed above, and apply sunscreen religiously (with makeup on top if wanted) to make a discernible and positive difference.

 © 2013 Ebonny